puppetlabs/puppetlabs-postgresql/README.md

 ###Configuring the server

-The main configuration you’ll need to do will be around the `postgresql::server` class.
+The main configuration you'll need to do will be around the `postgresql::server` class.
 The default parameters are reasonable, but fairly restrictive regarding permissions for who can connect and from where.
 To manage a PostgreSQL server with sane defaults:

     class { 'postgresql::server': }